IBM/java-microprofile-metrics-on-kubernetes/README.md

 ### 4. Installing Prometheus Server

-Prometheus server helps scrape metrics from your microservices and gathers time series data which can saved in the database or can be directly fed to Grafana to visualize different metrics.
-As part of the previoius step you have already installed prometheus server.
-The deployment yaml file [grafana](manifests/deploy-prometheus) deploys the prometheus server into the cluster which you can access on port 9090 after port forwarding.
+Prometheus server is set up to scrape metrics from your microservices and gathers time series data which can saved in the database or can be directly fed to Grafana to visualize different metrics.
+As part of the previous step you have already installed Prometheus server.
+The deployment yaml file [grafana](manifests/deploy-prometheus) deploys the Prometheus server into the cluster which you can access on port 9090 after port forwarding.
 You can port forward using the following command:

 ```
 kubectl port-forward pod/<prometheus-server-pod-name>  9090:9090